 Family Patterns Matter

-What is the Youth In Action?
+What is Youth In Action?
 And why is it important?

-- The key to the success of YIA is the investment of time by the adult facilitator/mentors who provide wisdom and experience to research, planning and the implementation of each project identified.
+- The key to the success of YIA is the investment of time by the adult facilitator/mentors who provide wisdom and experience to research, plan and implement each project identified.

 - Family Patterns Matter, Inc. (FPM) brings speakers to the group that allows them to think about life and their future.
 From leadership and ethics to critical thinking and time management, we bring information that will enable, equip and motivate our youth to define healthy choices and recognize unhealthy lifestyle patterns.

 - For success to happen, the adults in a child’s life must be included in the goals for success.

 Family Patterns Matter believes that listening to youth we will gain insight and be instrumental in finding effective solutions to address family issues in addition to shaping our society with more conscientious, collaborative and caring people.

 Our Focus: Our Youth and Families How do we make a difference?